acend/cilium-basics-training/content/en/docs/09/_index.md

 kube-system   storage-provisioner                1/1     Running   1          49s   192.168.58.2   cluster2   <none>           <none>
 ```

-Great the second cluster and Cilium is ready to use.
+The second cluster and Cilium is ready to use.

 ## Task {{% param sectionnumber %}}.2: Enable Cluster Mesh on both Cluster